keymanapp/keyboards/experimental/u/unifon/README.md

 Description
 -----------

 This keyboard is designed for the Unifon alphabet.
+It is using a custom encoding.

 Links
 -----